JamieS56/Milestone-Project-4/README.md

     I have tested creating fixtures and tickets and it all works, all the form validation stops empty forms being submitted and invalid data being entered.

-    Edditing fixtures also has been tested thouroughly again all the form validation works and stops invalid info being entered.
-There is a bug when changing teams, go to the known bugs section for more info.
+    Editing fixtures also has been tested thouroughly again all the form validation works and stops invalid info being entered.
+I had a bug when changing teams, go to the known bugs section for more info (now fixed).
+Deleting fixtures also works completley and when you delete a fixture it deletes all goals within the fixture too.

+    All creating and deleting goal functions have been tested thoroughly.
+Since there is such little information needing input into goals, it's quicker to just delete the goal object and make a new one.

+    Player editing updates correctly in the database.
+There is no player creation as it was loaded through a fixture and no player deletion as players do not change within the season.

 * "Sending an automatic email on ticket bookings."